 These pickups boast a thick, full tone with plenty of midrange presence that creates an extremely warm sound.
 Furthermore, these pickups are responsive to playing technique while offering an optimal combination of tone and volume.

 This ’57 Classic Moderne guitar is in superb condition for its age, with only minor cosmetic scratches on its finish and exceptional pickup operation.
-Additionally, its pickups perform flawlessly while the guitar plays beautifully despite a few minor cracks or scratches to its neck heel area – both are non-detrimental to appearance or playability and come complete with its original hard case!
+Additionally, its pickups perform flawlessly while the guitar plays beautifully despite a few minor cracks or scratches to its neck heel area – both are non-detrimental to appearance or playability and come complete with their original hard case!

 Ted McCarty created the Moderne as part of Gibson’s Modernistic line during their golden era, intending for it to mirror Flying V and Explorer models as it featured radical design which McCarty considered ahead of its time.